The Five Lightbulbs

 Lightbulb 3 - Your Approach

-This is not your product.
-This is the idea behind it.
-The reason your solution works where others fell short.
+Lightbulb 3 is not your product.
+It's the idea behind it.
+It's the reason your solution works where others fall short.

-The third Lightbulb turns on when the customer thinks, "That makes sense.
-That's the right way to solve this."
-Conviction in the approach must come before interest in the offer.
+The third Lightbulb turns on when the customer thinks, "This makes sense.
+This is the right way to solve this."
+Conviction in your approach precedes interest in your offer.

 Lightbulb 4 - Your Offer